All 33 Letters of the Russian Alphabet [with Pronunciation and Cyrillic Tips]

 Letter Name: myagkeey znahk – “soft sign”

 Additional Explanation: Ь indicates that the consonant that precedes it is soft.
 Much like ъ, ь itself has no real sound.
-These letters are tricky, so you might want to refer to Russian Lessons with Olga’s helpful explanation.
+These letters are tricky, so you might want to refer to Russian Comprehensive with Olga’s helpful explanation.

 Italics: Э э